How is Popcorn Made? The Physics of Cooking Popcorn

 Soon, a new technique may result in even larger popcorn.
 Paul Quinn and his former advisor Daniel Hong looked at how adiabatic expansion, or how pressure and volume differentials result in little to no heat loss, played a part in popcorn cooking.
 By putting a kernal in an increasingly-vacuumed space, the pressure from the outside began to drop to the point where the internal pressure built up and overcame the pericarp, resulting in a released volume of solidified fluff that is bigger than standard conventions (24).
 Thus the vacuum popper was born, but it cannot match the output of the big popcorn industries.
 Yet.

 One aspect that gets little attention is why does the popcorn jump in the air?
-Yes, it is a release of energy but the physics is even deeper.
+Yes, it is result of the release of energy from the explosion of the endosperm but the physics goes even deeper.
 Emmanuel Vitot (Ecole Polytechnique) published a study in the Journal of the Royal Society about how high speed cameras revealed a hidden action.
 Turns out, once the kernel surface fails, an initial leg forms which hits the bottom of the pan and causes a flipping motion as it acts like a spring.
 Along with this is a small sound which is emanated over 100 milliseconds after the structural failure of the popcorn.
 That is way too late for it to be the source, so what is it?
 Likely water vapor, scientists say (Nuwer 22).

 Foer, Joshua.
 “The Physics of…Popcorn.”
 Discover: May.
 2005.
 24-5.
 Print.